Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image162.png)

-Figure 114: Overview of the Performance options with subject settings
+*Overview of the Performance options with subject settings*

 Using the option in the *Performance* tab it can be indicated in detail which mechanisms and concepts are used for a subject.
 In this way it can be ensured that there are no unnecessary calls to the logic layer and the user interfaces are as efficient as possible.